 William Talbot Perrett was born at Seend, Wiltshire on 6 April 1875 to Samuel Perrett and Ann Burbidge.
 He attested while still underage with the Royal Marine Light Infantry at

-at Walmer on 6 September 1892.
-The available scan of his service sheet is badly pixelated and difficult to read in parts but portions of his postings and promotions can be
+Walmer on 6 September 1892.
+The available scan of his service sheet is badly pixelated and difficult to read in parts but portions of his postings and promotions can be reconstructed.

-Initially post to “C” Company at Walmer he was transferred to “D” Company at Plymouth on 20 April 1893.
+Initially posted to “C” Company at Walmer he was transferred to “D” Company at Plymouth on 20 April 1893.
 He would remain with “D” Company for most of his enlistment.
-He
+He was